Fibers

 /usr/local/bin/frankenphp php-cli ${args[@]}

-Then set the environment variable PHP_BINARY to the path of our php script and composer should pass:
+Then set the environment variable PHP_BINARY to the path of our php script and run Composer:

 export PHP_BINARY=/usr/local/bin/php